-- Affected jurisdictions have responded to the outbreak in accordance with the 2015 National Guidelines for Syphilis.
+Affected jurisdictions are also responding to the outbreak in accordance with the recently updated 2018 National Guidelines for Syphilis.

 - immediate treatment of people who are symptomatic (e.g. genital ulceration), have tested positive for syphilis or are sexual contacts of cases;